Site Information

 However, I would like to emphasize one crucial aspect: Please understand that I cannot provide help for your specific application beyond this document.

 And yes, I understand the frustration of exploring new projects.
-I chose the ESP32 processor due to its compatibility with the Arduino system and vast resources.
-Yet, there were too many occasions when I wanted to speak with the publishers of various examples due to a lack of documentation and poorly written code.
+For instance, I chose the ESP32 processor due to its compatibility with the Arduino system and vast resources.
+Yet, there were too many occasions when I wanted to have a word with the publishers of various examples due to a lack of documentation and poorly written code.
 However, I decided that my time was better spent working around these shortcomings by improving documentation and code or continuing my search for better examples.
 The result is this document.

 I always consider these aspects when I write and share as much knowledge as possible.
 However, it makes no sense to repeat published information, so I provide various hyperlinks in this document to enable further research on details not covered here.